Test-time Backdoor Mitigation for Black-Box Large Language Models with Defensive Demonstrations: Related Work

-\paragraph{Backdoor Defense in NLP.} In the realm of NLP, combating various backdoor attacks has spurred the development of several defense mechanisms, each with unique access to training data, testing data, and model dynamics.
+\stitle{Backdoor Defense in NLP} Combating various backdoor attacks has spurred the development of several defense mechanisms, each with unique access to training data, testing data, and model dynamics.
 These mechanisms can be broadly categorized into two phases: training time and testing time.
-During training time, some researchers have proactively addressed backdoor threats by identifying triggered examples before the training process, achieved through the careful filtering of suspicious training data \citep{chen2021mitigating, he2023mitigating}.
-Another approach involves in-training detection, where input triggers are identified by leveraging the robustness disparities between poisoned and clean samples \citep{yang-etal-2021-rap}.
+During training time, researchers have proactively addressed backdoor threats through the careful filtering of suspicious training data \citep{chen2021mitigating, he2023mitigating}.
 To fight stealthier attacks, weakly supervised training, relying on defender-provided seed words, has proven effective in mitigating the impact of triggers, demonstrating resilience against both explicit and implicit attacks \citep{jin-etal-2022-wedef}.
 At testing time, where knowledge of model dynamics and poisoned data is typically lacking, alternative strategies have emerged.
-One such strategy involves employing a secondary model to detect abnormal tokens within input sequences, effectively countering backdoor threats \citep{qi-etal-2021-onion}.
-Additionally, the use of back-translation techniques has shown promise in neutralizing triggers \citep{qi-etal-2021-hidden}.
-However, it's important to note that these testing methods may be less effective against implicit attacks, as they often leave the underlying sentence syntax unchanged.
-In this work, we explore a testing-time defense mechanism aimed at mitigating the impact of malicious triggers across various attack types, reflecting a more realistic scenario where fine-tuning LLMs is prohibitively costly, and the nature of triggers—implicit or explicit—may remain unknown.
+One such strategy involves employing a secondary model to detect and remove abnormal tokens within input sequences \citep{qi-etal-2021-onion}.
+The use of back-translation techniques has also shown promise in neutralizing triggers \citep{qi-etal-2021-hidden}.
+However, these testing methods are less effective against syntactic or style attack, as they often leave the underlying sentence syntax unchanged.
+Our experiments demonstrate that their defenses are not as effective as in their original work in the new context of LLMs.
+In this work, we explore a testing-time defense mechanism aimed at mitigating the impact of malicious triggers across various attack types, reflecting a more realistic scenario where fine-tuning LLMs is prohibitively costly, and the nature of triggers remains unknown.